-Homework enhances learning, teaches responsibility, and provides practice for skills learned in the classroom.
-Amounts of homework vary with grade level.

-Parents should consistently give their child encouragement, provide a quiet atmosphere, and allow for adequate sleep.
+Homework is an integral part of the education process which enhances learning, teaches responsibility, and provides practice for skills learned in the classroom.
+Amounts of homework vary with grade level and with topics being studied.
+Parents are expected to provide their child encouragement, a dedicated, quiet space for study, and adequate time to complete their homework each night.